Gephyromantis leucocephalus

 Gephyromantis leucocephalus is a species of frog in the family Mantellidae.
 It is endemic to southeastern Madagascar and found from Midongy-du-Sud south to Tôlanaro.
 It lives in a range of habitats with some tree cover, including rainforest, degraded habitats, and eucalyptus plantations, at elevations between 0 and 900 m above sea level.
-It is very abundant species, but it is threatened by the loss and degradation of its forest habitat.
+It is a very abundant species, but it is threatened by the loss and degradation of its forest habitat.
 It is found in the Andohahela and Midongy du sud National Parks.